 Can cause some dewclaw chafing

 These boots combine a waterproof upper with a broad and notably grippy rubber sole, making them well-suited for slick and rainy days.
-If your dog is always slipping on tile or polished wood floors then the extra grip even makes them a good pick for indoor use.
+If your dog is always slipping on tile or polished wood floors, then the extra grip even makes them a good pick for indoor use.
 The EXPAWLORER (that is quite a pun) boots have a wide slit at the top for easily slipping on your dog's paws, combined with the standard hook-and-loop strap closure.

 What to Look For

 Different conditions call for different types of grip.
-While a leather or thin rubber sole may give your dog an experience most similar to how they would behave without boots, there are some conditions where it'd be preferable to enhance their grip with additional traction.
+While a leather or thin rubber sole may give your dog an experience most similar to how they would walk without boots, there are some conditions where it'd be preferable to enhance their grip with additional traction.
 If you plan on taking your dog hiking, then look for the kind of lug design you'd see on human hiking boots.
 Additional considerations include whether or not the rubber sole wraps over the front of the bootie, providing a cap to protect your dog's paws from big rocks.

 Most dog boots use a hook-and-loop (commonly known as Velcro) strap closure, which cinches the boot closed at the narrowest point of their leg.
 But secondary features can make fitting more or less easy and more or less secure.
-Wide slit closures may be simple to slip on, but can also make boots easier for your dog to scrape off.
-Secondary features like elastic cuffs, drawstring cords, or zippers may take up a little extra time, but will add to a secure fit.
+Wide slit closures may be simple to slip on but can also make boots easier for your dog to scrape off.
+Secondary features like elastic cuffs, drawstring cords, or zippers may take up a little extra time but will add to a secure fit.

-Nylon or nylon mesh uppers are generally more suitable for warm weather, while polyester, including polyester fleece linings, are more winter-ready.
+Nylon or nylon mesh uppers are generally more suitable for warm weather, while polyester, including polyester fleece linings, is more winter-ready.
 Material is one area where materials you value in human shoes also hold true for dog boots.